 "Real life has surface noise".

-I'm an iPhoneographer / Photographer and Digital Artist utilising Mobile Technologies.
+I'm an iPhoneographer / Photographer and Digital Artist.
 I just happen to be visually impaired.

 It all started to fall into place.
 Due to my restricted sight and sensitivity to light, I decided to side-step the inherent difficulties of using orthodox methods of image making and bypass the constraints of traditional photography that seeks out technical perfection, both with the equipment being used and in the end result, and instead pursue a visual aesthetic for it's own sake.